 To skydive in the United States, you must be at least 18 years of age on the day of your skydive and present a valid government photo ID.
-If you are under 18, a parent cannot sign for you to skydive.
-There is no upper age limit, anyone can make a tandem skydive as long as they are healthy.
+If you are under 18, a parent or guardian cannot sign for you to skydive.
+There is no upper age limit, anyone can make a tandem skydive as long as they are healthy!

 - Is there a weight limit?

-The weight limit for a tandem passenger is 260 pounds.
+The weight limit for a tandem skydiver is 260 pounds.
 The weight limit is enforced to ensure the fit and safety of the tandem harness and is always case by case depending on the physical ability of the tandem skydiver.
 Please note: There is a $1 per pound charge over 200 lbs.

 - Can I jump with prescription glasses or contact lenses?

 Yes, we will provide you with special goggles that fit over your glasses.
 If you wear contacts, you should be able to wear our standard goggles.
 Please inform your instructor that you are wearing contacts to make certain you are fully protected.
-We want you to have a clear view while you are in free fall and under the canopy.
+We want you to have a clear view while you are in free fall and under the parachute!